-In many cases laparoscopy can be done instead of laparotomy surgery that uses a larger incision in the belly.
-Laparoscopy can be less stressful and may have less problems and lower costs than laparotomy for minor surgeries.
+In many cases, laparoscopy can be done instead of laparotomy surgery which uses a larger incision in the belly.
+Laparoscopy can be less stressful and may have fewer problems and lower costs than laparotomy for minor surgeries.
 It can often be done without needing to stay overnight in the hospital.
 Click here for a more detailed look at Hysterectomy Types.

-In a Total Laproscopic Hysterectomy, the uterus and cerfix are removed through a small incision.
-The hospital stay is slightly longer: 1-3 days, and the recovery time is ranges from 3-4 weeks.
+In a Total Laparoscopic Hysterectomy, the uterus and cervix are removed through a small incision.
+The hospital stay is slightly longer: 1-3 days, and the recovery time ranges from 3-4 weeks.
 Cervical preservation is less likely to result in menses (menstruation) as the endocervix is usually cauterized.